AlexisKenAlvarez/AlexisKenAlvarez/README.md

 <h1>Alexis Ken Alvarez</h1> <img src="https://i.imgur.com/iYrDWy2.png" width="350" align="right">

-### I currently focus on web development, currently more of a front-end developer but I'm studying PHP and Mysql for backend.
-I also plan to be a software engineer.
+### I currently focus on web development, currently more of a front-end developer but I'm studiyng MERN stack to be a full stack developer.
-### Current language I use for programming is Java.
+### Current language I use for programming is Javascript.